stele95/AMD-Single-GPU-Passthrough/README.md

 ### Setting up Windows 11 VM

-* Open the virt-manager and prepare Windows iso, also use the ``raw`` image ``virtio`` disk.
+* Open the virt-manager and prepare Windows iso, I used ``sata`` and ``qcow2`` for the disk type.
 For Windows 11, you need to have over 54 GB of storage space.

 * Use the ``Q35`` chipset and ``OVMF_CODE.secboot.fd`` bootloader.